 With the help of Israel, Ethiopia decided to build this dam until it was almost finished during a period where Egypt was dealing with a lot of internal political unrest.
 Ethiopia claims that the dam is essential for the country’s development as it will help to provide the electricity needed to fund an industrial progress, pretty much what Egypt did about 6 decades ago.
 However, with the population increase in Egypt, the new dam presents a strategic threat.

-Although Egypt has built their Aswan Dam to preserve water, a lot goes wasted due to poor management and the lack of investment in resources’ preservation.
+Although Egypt has built their Aswan Dam to preserve water, a lot goes wasted due to poor water management and the lack of investment in resources’ preservation.
 Strategic experts believe that Egypt will start to suffer from immense water shortages over the next decade.

 People Have to Change